jonathanhogg/flitter/docs/physics.md

 in collision detection and when calculating drag force (defaults to 1 and will be clamped to zero if negative)
-- `mass` - specifies a value to be used both as the inertial component of converting forces into accelleration and as the mass for computing gravitic attraction (defaults to 1 and will be clamped to zero if negative)
+- `mass` - specifies a value to be used both as the inertial component of converting forces into acceleration and as the mass for computing gravitic attraction (defaults to 1 and will be clamped to zero if negative)
 - `charge` - specifies a value to be used for calculating electrostatic force (defaults to 1)